Elefi/oswriting/hacktoberfest2019.md

 # Hacktoberfest 2019
 The 6th annual [Hacktoberfest](https://hacktoberfest.digitalocean.com) event hosted by DigitalOcean in partnership with GitHub and Twilio.
-The OS Community is made up of more than just developers.
-You matter too.
-The most useful project also has well written documentation and related supplemental materials.
+The OS Community is made up of more than just developers, and the most useful project also has well written documentation and related supplemental materials.

-This page contains a collection of projects seeking (or open to) documentation contributions.
+This page contains a collection of projects seeking (or open to) written contributions.
 If you're interested in contributing to a project, make sure to review the contribition guidelines and [style guide](/styleguides.md).
 Want something more specific?
 Try searching Github using the Hacktoberfest label for open issues.

 ---